Wheeler Senate House decked up for Patna University's 105th foundation day tomorrow | Education

 J G Jennings was PU's first vice-chancellor, and university's governing bodies -- the Senate and the Syndicate -- came into being in 1919.

-The famed Patna University Library had completed 100 years in 1919 and a centenary bash was held to mark the occasion in 2019.
+The famed Patna University Library was set up in 1919 and a centenary bash was held to mark the occasion in 2019.

 The venue of the foundation day event, the Wheeler Senate House is named after the then Governor of the province, and chancellor of the university, Sir Henry Wheeler, who had inaugurated it in 1926.